COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 Council is committed to working alongside the community and voluntary sector to see positive outcomes in the life and development of the District.

 The Waimakariri District Council Community Team has a role to engage, connect, inform and empower residents, community groups, agencies and organisations in achieving its goal of facilitating stronger, safer more vibrant communities.
-Their work is informed by the Community Development Strategy 2015-2025.
+Their work is informed by the Community Development Strategy Implementation Plan 2020/2021.

 For more information on the Community Team, please see the Community Team Annual Report or follow the Community Team on Facebook.